 The most important feature we need to look out for when choosing an elliptical is the machine’s stride length, and this is especially important when we are considering low priced ellipticals such as the EX-59.

-Low priced ellipticals usually have shorter stride lengths, some as short as 12″.
+Low priced ellipticals usually provide shorter stride lengths, some as short as 12″.
 Thankfully, we see a reasonably long stride length with the Horizon EX-59 Elliptical of 18″ it’s not as wide as what you would find at your local gym and health clubs.
 Still, for an entry-level machine, it’s impressive.

 So why is stride length so important?
 The length of stride will determine how naturally you will be able to stride.
 If you buy a machine and the stride length is too short for your height, you’ll end up with a machine you can not run freely on, and the elliptical will not be doing the job it should.